makoreuriel-collab/energy-infrastructure-africa/README.md

 ## Output

-The project generates a visualization comparing electricity access rates across countries and regions.
+The project generates visualizations using Python to compare electricity access across countries and regions.